 I tell you, their site looks impressive, and I'd love to hear from those who have done their grocery shopping online in Canada - at Quality Foods.

-Natural Food Pantry has just been brought to my attention.
-It has several locations in the Ottawa, Ontario, area, Billings Gate and Westboro in Ottawa proper, and at Kanata, a short drive south of Ottawa.
+Natural Food Pantry has been operating since 1981.
+It has six locations in the Ottawa, Ontario, area, Billings Bridge Gate, Westboro in Ottawa proper, Kanata, a short drive south of Ottawa, Barrhaven, and Britannia.
 They sell only natural and healthy products.
 They run wellness clinics, and a gluten-free bakery.
 Their site offers healthy recipes that really appeal to me, and they have pantry rewards (points) for members.
 It is free to join, and the more you spend the more points you get, which you can use as discounts on purchases.
+They also offer a full service of online shopping.

 Spud.ca appears to be a real leader and inovator in grocery shopping online in Canada - and in some larger metro areas in the USA on the west coast.
 They started out in the lower mainland of British Columbia, and now reach to these other delivery areas.